Swim England Members

 Top tips for staying hydrated:

-• Keep a bottle close: Aim to sip water regularly throughout the day, not just at mealtimes or during training.
+• Keep a bottle close: Aim to sip water regularly throughout the day, not just at mealtimes or when doing an activity.

 • Check your wee: Pale yellow urine is a good sign of hydration.
 Darker urine may mean you need to drink more.